Tharyrok/kexec-remote-debian-install/README.md

     Re-packing initrd...
     105825 blocks

-Once `initrd.gz` has been re-packed the new kernel can be launched:
+Once `initrd.gz` has been re-packed the new kernel can be launched directly with kexec:

     kexec --command-line="auto=true priority=critical" --initrd=initrd.gz linux